This information applies to you only if you live in HUD-subsidized public housing. Examples in Maine are:

 - You were evicted from an apartment a year ago because your boyfriend drank too much.
 He beat you up frequently, and caused a lot of damage.
 Since then, you broke up with him and he has left the state.
 You have had no incidences of a bad rental history since that time.
 Explain that you didn't cause the problems before and that the person who did is gone.
+Explain that you were the victim of domestic violence.
 Bring a favorable recommendation from your current landlord, if you can.

 - You have been denied because you owe $500 to another housing authority (or former section 8 landlord) for unpaid rent and damages.
 You can't afford to pay this debt.
 The PHA won't admit you until this debt is paid.
 If you don't owe this debt, explain why and bring any evidence.
 If you owe the debt but can't pay it, some PHA's will accept a payment arrangement.
 Before agreeing to this, be sure you can afford to pay both your rent and the monthly debt payment.
 If the claimed debt is more than six years old, contact Pine Tree Legal.
 You may not have to pay the debt.